What are the Different Types of Curtains

 What are curtains?

+The dictionary defines a curtain as: a piece of material suspended at the top to form a screen, typically movable sideways along a rail and found as one of a pair at a window.
 The first curtains were introduced into the homes of the rich in the 15th century, and up until then, fabrics were used for wall hangings and on beds.
 In England, curtains began to replace wooden shutters towards the end of the 16th century.
 The earliest form of window treatments were leather panels threaded onto iron rods.
 These were eventually replaced with woven wool panels.

 The Victorians tended to use heavy living room curtains often in several layers – this was used as protection from drafts in houses where there were gaps around windows and doors allowing cold air to enter rooms.